Physiotherapy Management of MRSA Pneumonia Sepsis in the ICU

 A growing body of evidence supports the benefits of early mobilization in the ICU setting.
 The data highlights the impact on decreasing ICU as well as overall hospital length of stay.
 Some standard progressions include movement from tilting in the bed, to chair-bed position, to the edge of bed than standing from the bed.
 Severe critical illness polyneuropathy delays the ability for standard weight-bearing, as can the sequelae of acute kidney injury.

 Profound weakness limits not only weaning from ventilation but also patient autonomy to direct self-management.
 It is important to create a greater range of options for mobilization and goal setting.
 Tilt table or stretcher chairs with a tilt table option provide safe alternatives for early weight-bearing and antigravity positions.
 They also enable offloading of the diaphragm for effective diaphragm muscle training in the early stages of activation.
 Daily goal setting tools, left in a patient’s room, documenting patient plans and gains, facilitates patient collaboration and input with early rehabilitation programs.

-This session will be of interest to a variety of clinicians from the ICU setting, across the continuum of care for patients recovering from critical illness.
+This CPA webinar will be of interest to a variety of clinicians from the ICU setting, across the continuum of care for patients recovering from critical illness.
 Leadership, management, and research professionals will find interest in the implementation of innovative, best practice.

 Upon completion of this workshop participants will be able to:

 At the end of this session, participants will be able to: 1) describe the impact of severe sepsis on the respiratory, renal and neuromuscular systems; 2) implement an early, progressive mobilization program that incorporates novel positions for respiratory and general muscle strengthening programs; 3) evaluate a goal-setting tool for meaningful, patient-centered goals.